Andreas Amrhein

-Andreas Amrhein was a Swiss Benedictine monk who founded the Benedictine Congregation of Saint Ottilien and the Missionary Benedictine Sisters of Tutzing to combine the Benedictine way of life with activity in the mission field.
+Andreas Amrhein, OSB was a Swiss Catholic monk who founded the Benedictine Congregation of Saint Ottilien and the Missionary Benedictine Sisters of Tutzing to combine the Benedictine way of life with activity in the mission field.

 Life

 Joseph Amrhein was born in 1844 at Gunzwil in the canton of Lucerne, Switzerland.
 From childhood he suffered from poor health.
 At the age of ten, he expressed interest in being a missionary priest.
 In 1863, he took up the study of art in Florence, and in 1865 continued his studies in Paris.
 In 1866 he went to Karlsruhe to study painting and literature.
 While there he reportedly had a mystical experience which convinced him that he should enter religious life.

 Monk

 in 1868 at the age of 24 he began to study theology at Tubingen.

 Amrhein felt a drawn to become a member of a religious order, and was profoundly impressed by lectures at Tubingen on the role played during the middle ages by Saint Boniface in the spread of Christian culture.
 On Pentecost, 1870 he made a retreat at the Benedictine Abbey of Beuron, and six months later entered the novitiate, taking the name "Andreas".